simonsobs/sotodlib/docs/site_pipeline.rst

 Inputs
 ``````

-The formal inputs should all be made available through the Context.
-They are:
+The Context should cause the TOD to be loaded with all supporting
+metadata loaded into the AxisManager.
+Here are key members that will
+be processed:

+- Deconvolution step:

-- Obs Book
+  - ``'timeconst'``
-- HWP Angle
+  - ``'iir_params'``

-- Chanmap
+- Calibration:

-- Basecal - store in 'cal_base'
-- RelCal model - store in 'cal_flat'
+  - Whatever is listed in preprocessing.cal_keys

+- Pointing correction:

+  - ``'boresight_offset'``

+- Demodulation and downsampling:

+  - not implemented

-- Timeconst model
+- Planet mapmaking:

-- Focal plane
+  - ``'source_flags'``
-- Glitch flags - store in 'glitch_flags'
-- Noise cuts - store in 'noise_cuts'
+  - ``'glitch_flags'`` - optional
-- HWP Spinsync

 Support